mylesfung/streams-for-spotify/README.md

 # Streams for Spotify

-Fetching listening data from Spotify Web APIk
+Fetching listening data from Spotify Web API